stef-writes/iceOS-beta00/docs/schemas/README.md

 This folder contains JSON Schemas and example configurations for multi-provider, multi-level ScriptChain workflows.

+**Note:** Only `AiNode` is supported as a node type.
+All tool/function calling is handled via the `agentic` flag (for multi-step vs. single-step behavior) and backend-injected tool schemas.
+There are no other node types at this time.

 - `node_config.schema.json`: Node configuration schema
 - `node_metadata.schema.json`: Node metadata schema
 - `script_chain.schema.json`: ScriptChain configuration schema